Here's Who Got That New York Times Travel-Writing Job Over 13,000 People Applied To

 "I decided to apply on a whim," she tells us.
 "It's a dream job, as you have the task of creating destination guides that readers can follow.
 You have to go beyond the usual tourist sites and delve into finding places that locals go to."

 However, not everyone thinks the job will be as cool as it's cracked up to be.
-Romina Spina, a freelance journalist who frequently travels for work, says she thinks traveling to 52 places a year would be incredibly stressful — even for the most seasoned, well-traveled correspondent.
+Romina Spina, a freelance journalist who frequently travels for work, says she thinks traveling for 52 weeks a year would be incredibly stressful — even for the most seasoned, well-traveled correspondent.

 She's also skeptical about the method.
 The posting reads: "This person should have a well-worn passport, the ability to parachute into a place and distill its essence, and to render a compelling tale with words and images."